 Wallace arrived in Santa Fe in the middle of a deadly war between two political factions in prosperous Lincoln County.

 Each side, led by prominent businessmen, recruited strange-bedfellow gangs of lawmen and criminals for protection.

-One gang, the Regulators, counted William H. Bonney, a.k.a.
-Billy the Kid, as a member.
-Despite the Kid’s eventual notoriety, he never robbed a bank, train or stagecoach.
+One gang, the Regulators, counted William H. Bonney, also known as Billy the Kid, as a member.
+Despite the Kid’s eventual notoriety, he never robbed a bank, train, or stagecoach.
 He scraped by as a small-time cattle rustler until his sharpshooting propelled him into history.

 When Governor Wallace arrived at his post, he ordered the arrest of the Kid and the Regulators.

 The Kid wrote to the governor several times, promising to surrender and testify in a related murder trial in exchange for dropped charges.